 Zero Trust is a security model developed by former Forrester analyst John Kindervag in 2010.
 Since then, Zero Trust has become one of the more popular frameworks in cybersecurity.
-Recent massive data breaches prove that companies need to be more proactive about cybersecurity, and a Zero Trust model might be the right approach.
+Recent massive data breaches prove that companies need to be more proactive about cybersecurity, particularly around the security of their data, and a Zero Trust model might be the right approach.

 Read on to discover more about the Zero Trust security framework.